 Welcome to the Coroners Court of Victoria

-Coronial Admissions and Enquiries is located at 65 Kavanagh Street, Southbank.
+The Coronial Admissions and Enquiries office is also located at 65 Kavanagh Street, Southbank.
 This is where people are brought into the care of the coronial jurisdiction for the initial stages of a coronial investigation, including any medical examinations a coroner may require.

 The court is committed to serving the people of Victoria by discharging its duty in a sensitive, courteous and professional manner.